- Course Delivery

 Earn your degree from the University of Nebraska at Kearney

 Get the same diploma as on campus students

-The online endorsement in Gifted Education program prepares educators with the knowledge base and competencies necessary for the appropriate education of gifted and talented learners.
-Students will gain a solid foundation and capabilities in special education to address the unique needs and educational opportunities of gifted students.
+- Obtain a solid foundation in special education to address the unique needs and educational opportunities of gifted students.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.

 To be accepted to this program, you must have: